srele96/sk-experiments/sandbox/README.md

 3. Generate project `cmake ..`
 4. Build project: `cmake --build .`

+Running the samples: _(If you managed to build, you should be able to run them.
+I didn't decide yet on how to manage this part, so I left it as it is.
+It is somewhat inconvenient because the path is long-ish, but oh well...)_

+See the paths to executables and run them.

 ## Note

 **The reason for _Sandbox_ to be right below the root directory is to allow _SANDBOXING (pun intended)_ of the sandbox directory.
 Everything in related to `CI/CD` for _Sandbox_ should try to isolate itself from the other parts of _sk-experiments_.
 The same goes for anything else related to _Sandbox_ that's outside of it.**